 - Much of the death cap mushroom body actually lies under the ground.

 - They grow from the underground filaments to release spores and then fade.

-- Even with the mushroom gone, the fungus still operates underground, decomposing old plant matter and, in the case of the deathcap, partnering with tree roots, providing nitrogen in exchange for carbon compounds.
+- Even with the mushroom gone, the fungus still exists underground, decomposing old plant matter and, in the case of the deathcap, partnering with tree roots, providing nitrogen in exchange for carbon compounds.

 Habitat & Ecology

 - Death Cap mushrooms can be found on lawns, in parks, along roadsides, or in the forest.
 They tend to grow under the canopy and near the roots of imported European trees (ie. beech, chestnut, hornbeam, English oak)

 - In B.C., the death cap mushroom is known primarily from urban areas in Vancouver and Victoria.

 - Death cap mushrooms cause most of the fatal mushroom poisonings in the world.

 - Collect the whole mushrooms, bag them and dispose of them in the garbage.

 - Wash your hands with soap and running water after handling the mushrooms.